ropensci/ruODK/inst/joss/paper.md

 and visualise it, and generate some products such as a CSV export of the data, vector or raster figures and maps for publications, and a rendered report.

-The vignette "odata" shows an example of this use case.
+The vignettes "odata" and "api" show examples of this use case.
+They differ in that the vignette "odata" uses the OData API, while the vignette "api" uses the RESTful API.

 ## Larger projects
 Long-term projects, such as environmental monitoring programs, may generate many